 In California, the court can make an emergency custody or visitation order under several different situations.
 The most common cases involve domestic violence or child abuse.
 At the same time, the court can also intervene when a parent has threatened to take a child and not return them.
 In other words, a court has the discretion to grant emergency custody or visitation if the court feels a child is in danger.

 The minor’s parent threatens to leave the state or hide the child away from the other parent.
 The threatened parent can get an ex parte order preventing the other parent from taking the child outside the local area.

 One parent refuses to provide consent to his child receiving urgent medical treatment.
 The other parent can request an ex parte order asking the judge to allow the medical treatment without the other parent’s consent.

 The other parent has been charged with child abuse or molestation.

 Keys to a Winning Strategy

 Contact A People’s Choice for more information.
 California Rules of Court Rule 5.151 reviews the process for requesting temporary emergency (ex parte) orders and the required documents.
 A People’s Choice can help you complete the forms needed to get an emergency court order.
 We can also help you file and serve the forms on the opposing parent.
-A People’s Choice has over 37 years of experience helping people in these types of matters.
-In fact, we have helped thousands of people get their “story” in front of a judge in these types of matters.
-Furthermore, we have seen that, when asking for an emergency custody and visitation order, writing skills can often mean the difference between the court granting or denying the motion.
+A People’s Choice has over 40 years of experience helping people in these types of matters.
+In fact, we have helped thousands of people get their “story” in front of a judge.
+Furthermore, we have seen that, when asking for an emergency custody and visitation order, how you present your story can often mean the difference between the court granting or denying the motion.
 Call us today at 800-747-2780 for immediate help.

 Was this article helpful?
 We would love to know your thoughts!
 If you found this article helpful, please check the LIKE button below.
 Your feedback helps us plan topics for future articles.